Iran blames 'errors' of outsiders for rise of Islamic State

 IRAN OVERTURES TO U.S.

-For Iran's clerical rulers, the crisis over Islamic State poses strategic and geopolitical challenges to Tehran’s so-called dream of forming a so-called Shi'ite Crescent that extends from Iran to Iraq, Syria, and Lebanon, say analysts and diplomats.
+For Iran's clerical rulers, the crisis over Islamic State poses strategic and geopolitical challenges to Tehran’s "dream of forming a so-called Shi'ite Crescent" that extends from Iran to Iraq, Syria, and Lebanon, say analysts and diplomats.

-Some Iranian officials see the crisis in Iraq as an opportunity for Iran, arguing that the hostility between Washington and Tehran has hurt both states and played into the hands of the militants.
+Some Iranian officials see the crisis in Iraq as an opportunity for Tehran, arguing that the hostility between Washington and Tehran has hurt both states and played into the hands of the militants.

 In Thursday's speech, Rouhani said securing a long-term nuclear accord that would end sanctions against Tehran in exchange for curbing its atomic programme would be the "beginning of multilateral collaboration aimed at promoting security, peace and development in our region and beyond."